samjabrahams/anchorhub/README.md

 ## Quick Start Guide

-Inside your Markdown files, define and use header anchors like the following:
+Inside your Markdown files, define and use AnchorHub tags like the following:

 ```markdown
 # This is a header that I would like to make an id for {#head}